rsinger86/drf-access-policy/README.md

 ## Policy Evaluation Logic

-To determine whether access to a request is granted, all applicable statements are first filtered.
-A statement is applicable to the current request if all of the following are true (1) the request user matches one of the statement's principals, (2) the name of the method/function matches one of its actions, and (3) any custom conditions evaluate to true.
+To determine whether access to a request is granted, two steps are applied: (1) finding out which statements apply to the request (2) denying or allowing the request based on those statements.
+- *Filtering statements*: A statement is applicable to the current request if all of the following are true (a) the request user matches one of the statement's principals, (b) the name of the method/function matches one of its actions, and (c) all custom conditions evaluate to true.

-The request is allowed if any of the statements have an effect of "allow", and none have an effect of "deny".
+- *Allow or deny*: The request is allowed if any of the statements have an effect of "allow", and none have an effect of "deny".
 By default, all requests are denied.
+Requests are implicitly denied if no `Allow` statements are found, and they are explicitly denied if any `Deny` statements are found. `Deny` statements *trump* `Allow` statements.

-## Object-Level Permissions/Conditions <a id="object-level-perm"> </a>
+## Object-Level Permissions/Custom Conditions <a id="object-level-perm"> </a>

 What object-level permissions?
 You can easily check object-level access in a custom condition that's evaluated to determine whether the statement takes effect.
 This condition is passed the `view` instance, so you can  get the model instance with a call to `view.get_object()`.
 You can even reference multiple conditions, to keep your access methods focused and testable, as well as parametrize these conditions with arguments.